numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 3: Modifying efs.tf

-In this step, I make several modifications to the `efs.tf` file.
+In this step, we will make significant changes to the `efs.tf` file.

 We will remove the `key_pair` resource and the `null_resource` since they are no longer needed, and then proceed with the new content for our `efs.tf` file.